dasarpai/old.dasarpai.github.io/_dsblog/2025-02-28-Online-Coding-Tools.md

 # Online Coding Tools

 The main difference between various online coding tools lies in how these tools function and what they are optimized for.
-Here's a breakdown:
+Without wasting much time around let's get into it.

 ### VSCode.dev & Similar Web-Based IDEs
-(**For full-fledged coding with local and remote integration**)
+These are for full-fledged coding with local and remote integration

 - **Examples:** [VSCode.dev](https://vscode.dev/), [GitHub Codespaces](https://github.com/features/codespaces), [Gitpod](https://www.gitpod.io/), [StackBlitz](https://stackblitz.com/)
 - **Use Case:** Writing and editing code with a full development environment in the browser.